tailhook/vagga/docs/examples.rst

 * `xRandom`__ a web project described as "Site that allows you see adult movie free without advertisements".
 Vagga config features:

-    * Installaction of elasticsearch_ (which is also an example to setup DB)
+    * Installation of elasticsearch_ (which is also an example to setup DB)
     * The full web server stack run with single command (nginx + nodejs)
     * The `hard way`_ of setting up the same thing for comparison